 Neuroblastoma Screening (Genetic Predisposition and Familial Neuroblastoma)

-Studies analyzing constitutional DNA in rare cohorts of familial neuroblastoma patients have provided insight into the complex genetic basis for tumor initiation.
-About 1% to 2% of patients with neuroblastoma have a family history of neuroblastoma.
-These children are, on average, younger (9 months at diagnosis) and about 20% have multifocal primary neuroblastoma.
+Studies analyzing constitutional DNA in rare cohorts of patients with familial neuroblastoma have provided insight into the complex genetic basis for tumor initiation.
+About 1% to 2% of patients with neuroblastoma have a family history of the disease.
+These children are, on average, younger (9 months at diagnosis) than patients without a family history, and about 20% of these patients have multifocal primary neuroblastoma.